-- coordinates system
+- Coordinates system

 Now, let us discuss each of them.

-a.
-Aesthetic Mappings
+3.1 Aesthetic Mappings

-- It controls the relation between data variables and graphics variables:
+- It controls the relation between data variables and graphics variables.

-- Also, it helps to map the Temperature variable of a data set into the X variable in a scatter plot.
+- Also, it helps to map the temperature variable of a data set into the X variable in a scatter plot.

-b.
-Geometric Objects
+3.2 Geometric Objects

 It shows each observation by a point using the aesthetic mappings that map two variables in the data set into the x,y variables of the plot.

-c.
-Statistical Transformations
+3.3 Statistical Transformations

 - Also, the statistical transformation uses the data and approximates it by a regression line x,y coordinates.

-- Basically, it counts occurrences of certain values.
+- It counts occurrences of certain values.

 It maps the data values into values in the coordinate system of the graphics device.

-e.
-Coordinate system
+3.5 Coordinate system

 We use it to plot the data.

 It splits the data into subgroups and draws sub-graphs for each group.

 Data Visualization in R using ggplot2

 - Introduction to ggplot2

-- Customizing the Look and Feel
+- Customizing the look and feel

-i.
-Introduction to ggplot
+1. Introduction to ggplot2

 It uses data frames as input:

-- This means that in each row is an observation and each column a variable.
+- Data must be in long format.
+This means each row is an observation and each column is a variable.

 - Use reshape2 to get data in long format.

-ii.
-Important things to remember for ggplot
+2. Important things to remember for ggplot

 - It was developed by Hadley Wickham as an implementation of the grammar of graphics.

-iii.
-How to install the ggplot2 package
+3. How to install ggplot2 package

-- Ggplot2 can be easily installed by typing.
+- ggplot2 can be easily installed by typing:

-iv.
-Application of ggplot2
+4. Applications of ggplot2

 - Geometric objects: We use it for a visual representation of observations such as points, lines, polygons, etc.

-- Generally, it is used Professionally
+- It is used professionally.

-- Although, it has great support online
+- Has great support online.

 Selecting the Right Chart Type